Summary Guide forSecurity Guards in California

 The job of Security Guard will appeal to you if you have a social and enterprising nature.
 Social occupations involve working with, communicating, and teaching people.
 Enterprising jobs involve starting up and carrying out projects.
 They can involve leading people and making many decisions.

 What Wages and Benefits Can I Expect?

-The median wage in 2015 for Security Guards in California was $24,770 annually, or $11.90 hourly.
+The median wage in 2016 for Security Guards in California is $25,075 annually, or $12.05 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 The amount of benefits paid to full-time Security Guards varies by geographic area and employer.
 Companies in larger cities tend to pay more of the cost of medical insurance.
 Security Guards employed by schools, retail stores, hotels, or government agencies usually receive medical, dental, and vision insurance, vacation pay, and sick leave.
 Contract or temporary agencies vary in the amount of benefits paid.

 Opportunities for Security Guards should be favorable in the coming years.
 This stems from the demand for increased security and from the need to replace those who leave this large occupation each year.